MobileNativeFoundation/index-import/README.md

     "$build_dir2/Index/DataStore"
 ```

 A more complex example is importing an index from a [Bazel](https://bazel.build) built project.
-This example makes would be run as an Xcode "Run Script" build phase, which provides many environment variables, including: `SRCROOT`, `CONFIGURATION_TEMP_DIR`, `ARCHS`.
+This example would be run as an Xcode "Run Script" build phase, which provides many environment variables, including: `SRCROOT`, `CONFIGURATION_TEMP_DIR`, `ARCHS`.

 ```sh
 #!/bin/bash